 - Adenovirus is a group of several viruses that can cause croup, among other diseases (5).

-- Enterovirus is also a group of viruses that mostly affect children, resulting in a variety of illnesses including croup (6).
+- Enterovirus is also a group of viruses that primarily affect children, resulting in various illnesses, including croup (6).

 2. Bacterial croup